hendricksonsarahl/voluntr/README.md

 3. [Wireframes and Page Flows](#wireframes-and-page-flows)

 ## Elevator Pitch
-<p>This app serves two customers with complimentary needs - Nonprofit Organizations and people who want to volunteer their time. </p>
+<p>This app serves two customers with complementary needs - Nonprofit Organizations and people who want to volunteer their time. </p>
 <b> A Platform for Nonprofits </b>
 <p>Many Nonprofit organizations have needs for an increased volunteer base and traditional outreach can often be too costly and time consuming with their limited resources.
 Voluntr provides a simple platform where a nonprofit can post a volunteer opportunity in seconds while the app takes care of the rest! </p>
 <b> A Simple Resource for Volunteers </b>